Feb 28, 2026

 Read the article → Jan 10, 2025

-Good code isn't designed—it evolves through a dance with entropy.
-By distributing complexity outward (more modules) while keeping each piece internally coherent, code becomes malleable—the only objective measure of quality that matters.
+Good code isn't designed, it evolves through a dance with entropy.
+By bounding complexity within each module and distributing it outward, code becomes malleable, the only objective measure of quality that matters.
+Bounded complexity ensures changes stay local and the system remains learnable.

 Read the article → Dec 2, 2024